-Pike are still in Grenadier Pond, but are very rare.
-They are also difficult to catch, not only because of their few numbers, but also because of the abundant amount of sunfish in the ecosystem it is like an all you can eat buffet for the pike.
+Pike are still in Grenadier Pond but are very rare.
+They are also difficult to catch, not only because of their few numbers but also because of the abundant amount of sunfish in the ecosystem it is like an all-you-can-eat buffet for the pike.
 Anglers should cast out as close to the middle of the pond as possible and reel back keeping the lure just below the water surface.
-Anglers have most success using live or dead minnows, crank baits and spoons.
+Anglers have the most success using live or dead minnows, crank baits, and spoons.
 If you catch a pike in this pond, snap a picture and be sure to release it back because there are so few left in Grenadier Pond.

 Bass are rare but still in the pond near the weedy shorelines.
-Smallmouth bass spawn near the southeast corner of the pond around the lily pads and weeds.
+Smallmouth bass spawns near the southeast corner of the pond around the lily pads and weeds.
 Bass are only open in late June but be sure to check the seasons for bass fishing prior to casting.
-Use worms, spinners and artificial frogs and crayfish bait when targeting bass.
+Use worms, spinners, artificial frogs, and crayfish bait when targeting bass.
 When taking them off the hook, be careful and avoid keeping them out of the water for very long.
 Release them back into the pond as there are so few left.

 Grenadier Pond used to be a prime location for amazing perch fishing.
 However greedy anglers have caused the action to not be as active as it used to.
 Anglers often come to Grenadier Pond in search of schools of perch during Ice Fishing season.
 Using worms and artificial worms are the optimal baits to use when targeting perch.
 When casting from shore in the summer season bobbers and hooks can be used to keep the hook suspended in the water in better view of the perch.

 Proudly designed by Red Flannel Marketing